State Capitol Buildings

 Throughout the State Capitol, walls, ceilings, and niches are painted with leaves that resemble tobacco.
 The presumed linkage to Virginia's agricultural heritage has been highlighted by politicians, but with one possible exception no tobacco plants are painted on the walls.

 The leaves and branches with berries represent laurel, while those without berries represent acanthus.
 Both plants are common symbols in Greek and Roman temples.
-The one possible place for tobacco leaves is in the corners of the third-floor ceiling next to the rotunda, where indistinct long leaves could be claimed as tobacco.20
+The one possible place for sighting tobacco leaves in the Capitol is in the corners of the third-floor ceiling next to the rotunda.
+Indistinct long leaves there could be described as tobacco.20

 In 1931, a life-sized statue of Robert E. Lee was installed on the floor of the Old House Chamber in the Capitol.
 The 900-pound bronze statue showed Lee dressed in military uniform, and was placed at the spot where he accepted command of the Virginia military forces in 1861.
 The House of Delegates had moved its regular meetings to a new chamber after the Capitol was expanded in 1904, and the Old House Chamber became a museum as well as location for ceremonial events.